 If a cargo carrier is used in the trailer hitch receiver, choose a carrier that positions the load as close to the vehicle as possible.
-Make sure the total weight, including the carrier, is no more than half of the maximum allowable tongue weight for the vehicle.
+Make sure the total weight, including the carrier, is no more than half of the maximum allowable tongue weight for the vehicle or 227 kg (500 lb), whichever is less.